skypilot-org/skypilot/docs/source/getting-started/quickstart.rst

     $ rsync -Pavz mycluster:/remote/source /local/dest  # copy from remote VM

-For uploading files to the cluster, see :ref:`sync-code-artifacts`.
+For uploading files to the cluster, see :ref:`Syncing Code and Artifacts <sync-code-artifacts>`.

 Stop/terminate a cluster
 =========================